 There are millions of products purchased every single day across the world.
 While all of these products, and the people who purchase them, are very different, one thing is similar: products are purchased because we believe they will enhance our lives.
 When a product does the exact opposite–causes us harm–the incident can be shocking.

-At the law offices of van der Veen, Hartshorn and Levin, our Allentown product liability attorneys can help you to understand your rights if a defective product has harmed you.
+At the law offices of van der Veen, Hartshorn, Levin & Lindheim, our Allentown product liability attorneys can help you to understand your rights if a defective product has harmed you.

 Call us today for your free consultation.